Skip to content

 Rule summary

 • Composition is additive at every site.
-Frame-owned :sensitive {:app-db …} and an owner-local schema :sensitive? prop that resolve to the same path both redact at the same observation surface — they union.
+A commit-plane :sensitive classification effect (durable app-db) and an owner-local schema :sensitive? prop that resolve to the same path both redact at the same observation surface — they union.

 • Sensitive wins over large at the same path.
 015 §:rf/redacted {:bytes N} and 009 §Size elision in traces.
 The sensitive drop suppresses the size marker because the marker carries :path / :bytes / :digest which would themselves leak.